Ferreter/HealersAndHerbs/README.md

 # HealersAndHerbs
-Website made for a private local buisness in Kundli,Delhi.
+Website made for a private local business in Kundli,Delhi.